abskmj/notes/content/posts/wd-mycloud/install-debian-wdmycloud.md

 ```

 # Re-attach WD Drive
-- You can shutdown your computer and remove the WD drive.
+- You can shut your computer down and remove the WD drive.

 - You don't have to assemble the device completely right now, you can simply connect the plate to the drive and attach a LAN / power cord to it.